ASX Improves to Mild Bull Market

 Conclusion

-The ASX bull-bear indicator signals a bear market, while the risk of a significant drawdown remains high.
+The ASX bull-bear indicator reflects a mild bear market, while the extreme valuation increases the long-term risk of a significant drawdown.

 Acknowledgments